 Butylated Hydroxyanisole (BHA), Butylated Hydroxytoluene (BHT), Propylene Glycol, and Ethoxyquin are some of the most often used preservatives.

-Both BHA ad BHT are known to cause various cancers, and are also very difficult for dogs to digest, which can cause food intolerance and allergies.
+Both BHA ad BHT are known to cause various cancers and are very difficult for dogs to digest, which can cause food intolerance and allergies.

-Likewise, Propylene Glycol can be a cause of digestive problems and in severe cases can cause damage to the nervous system.
+Likewise, Propylene Glycol can cause digestive problems and, in severe cases, can cause damage to the nervous system.

 Not all grains are healthy.

-Dog foods which contain large amounts of these types of heavy gluten grains can put strain on their digestive system and be the cause of allergies.
+Dog foods that contain large amounts of these types of heavy gluten grains can strain their digestive system and cause allergies.